| Risk Factors

 Hypoxic ischemic encephalopathy (HIE) is a condition in which the brain does not receive enough oxygen.

 HIE can be fatal.
-Brain cells can begin dying after four minutes without oxygen.
+Brain cells can begin dying after 4 minutes without oxygen.

 Blood Supply to the Brain